fenago/katacoda-scenarios/openshift-kubernetes-crio-overview/intro.md

 Welcome to your Kubernetes Lab Exercise!

-In this Lab we will get introduced to Kubernetes CRI-O Runtime.
+In this Lab we will get introduced to Kubernetes.